10 min read

 }

-For files over 5GB, even chunked uploads can get tricky.
+For files over 5GB, even direct presigned uploads hit AWS limits (a single PUT caps at 5GB).
 That's when you need S3's multipart upload feature.

 S3 multipart uploads split files into parts (minimum 5MB each, except the last part), upload them in parallel, and assemble them server-side.
-You can upload parts in any order, retry failed parts, and even pause/resume days later.
+You can upload parts in any order, retry failed parts, and even pause and resume days later.

 // app/Services/MultipartUploadService.php